Arctic fox: Reproduction

 In the spring, the Arctic fox's attention switches to reproduction and a home for their potential offspring.
 They live in large dens in frost-free, slightly raised ground.
 These are complex systems of tunnels covering as much as 1000 m2 and are often in eskers, long ridges of sedimentary material deposited in formerly glaciated regions.
 These dens may be in existence for many decades and are used by many generations of foxes.

 Arctic foxes tend to select dens that are easily accessible with many entrances, and that are clear from snow and ice making it easier to burrow in.
 The Arctic fox builds and chooses dens that face southward towards the sun, which makes the den warmer.
 Arctic foxes prefer large, maze-like dens for predator evasion and a quick escape especially when red foxes are in the area.
 Natal dens are typically found in rugged terrain, which may provide more protection for the pups.
 But, the parents will also relocate litters to nearby dens to avoid predators.
 When red foxes are not in the region, Arctic foxes will use dens that the red fox previously occupied.
 Shelter quality is more important to the Arctic fox than the proximity of spring prey to a den.

-The main prey in the tundra are lemmings, which is why the white fox is often called the "lemming fox".
+The main prey of the Arctic fox in the tundra are lemmings, which is why the white fox is often called the "lemming fox".
 The white fox's reproduction rates reflect the lemming population density, which cyclically fluctuates every 3–5 years.
 When lemmings are abundant, the white fox can give birth to 18 pups, but they often do not reproduce when food is scarce.
 The "coastal fox" or blue fox lives in an environment where food availability is relatively consistent, and they will have up to 5 pups every year.